siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

     </tr>
     <tr>
         <td>Selecting required objects for projection</td>
-        <td>This involves selecting only some of the attributes in an input stream to be inserted into an output stream.
+        <td>This involves selecting only some of the attributes from the input stream to be inserted into an output stream.
             <br><br>
-            e.g., The following query selects only the  roomNo and temp attributes from the TempStream stream.
+            E.g., The following query selects only the `roomNo` and `temp` attributes from the `TempStream` stream.
             <pre style="align:left">from TempStream<br>select roomNo, temp<br>insert into RoomTempStream;</pre>
         </td>
     </tr>
     <tr>
         <td>Selecting all attributes for projection</td>
-        <td>This involves selecting all the attributes in an input stream to be inserted into an output stream.
-This can be done by using the asterisk sign ( * ) or by omitting the select statement.
+        <td>Selecting all the attributes in an input stream to be inserted into an output stream.
+This can be done by using asterisk ( * ) or by omitting the `select` statement.
             <br><br>
-            e.g., Use one of the following queries to select all the attributes in the TempStream stream.
+            E.g., Use one of the following queries to select all the attributes in the `NewTempStream` stream.
             <pre>from TempStream<br>select *<br>insert into NewTempStream;</pre>
             or
             <pre>from TempStream<br>insert into NewTempStream;</pre>